Katharina Fegebank

-Katharina Fegebank (born 27 February 1977) is a German politician for the Alliance '90/The Greens, who has served as Second Mayor of Hamburg and Senator for Science, Research and Equality since 2015.
-She briefly served as acting First Mayor in March 2018.
+Katharina Fegebank (born 27 February 1977) is a German politician for the Alliance '90/The Greens, who has served as Second Mayor of Hamburg since 2015.
+She has been serving as Senator for the Environment, Climate Action, Energy and Agriculture since May 2025.
+Prior to that, she served as Senator for Science, Research, Equality and Boroughs from April 2015.

 Background

 Fegebank grew up in Bargteheide, as the daughter of two teachers.

 Political career

 On 22 June 2008, Fegebank was elected chair of the Green-Alternative List (GAL) in Hamburg, and became the youngest ever leader of a Green state association.
 Since 15 April 2015 she serves as Second Mayor of Hamburg as well as Senator for Science, Research, and Equal Rights in the Senate Scholz II.
 In this capacity, she is one of the state's representatives at the Bundesrat.

 Fegebank was a Green Party delegate to the Federal Convention for the purpose of electing the President of Germany in 2017 and in 2022.

 On 14 March 2018, Fegebank became the acting head of the government of Hamburg after Olaf Scholz moved to the new Federal Government, until Peter Tschentscher was elected new Mayor of Hamburg on 28 March 2018.
 She continued to serve as Second Mayor and Senator for Science, Research, and Equal Rights in his government.

 In the negotiations to form a so-called traffic light coalition of the Social Democrats (SPD), the Green Party and the FDP following the 2021 federal elections, Fegebank led her party's delegation in the working group on innovation and research; her co-chairs from the other parties are Thomas Losse-Müller and Lydia Hüskens.